-By the 30th of March 2019, the UK will officially exit the EU, in a move that is popularly known as Brexit.
+In the next couple of months, the UK will officially exit the EU, in a move that is popularly known as Brexit.
 With this date fast approaching, companies, organizations and individuals all over the world have speculated about how Brexit might impact them.

-One of the biggest achievements of the EMA since its inception is undoubtedly the replacement of 28 individual marketing authorization (MA) systems (1 for each member state) with 1 European-wide MA system.
+One of the biggest achievements of the EMA since its inception is undoubtedly the replacement of 28 individual marketing authorization systems (one for each member state) with one European-wide system.
 After more than 20 years in operation, the EMA has brought huge benefits to patients and industry, achievements that have demanded significant human effort and financial investment.
-The EMA’s relocation to Amsterdam by the time Brexit comes into force will mean breaking up this well-established system that will take huge efforts to rebuild.
+The EMA’s relocation to Amsterdam on the past March 11 has broken up this well-established system and will take huge efforts to rebuild.

 Once the Brexit process is complete, the UK will regulate its own life science industry and will no longer contribute to the regulatory framework of the EMA.
-According to Thomas Lönngren, former executive director of the EMA (2001-2010), at the BIO-Europe meeting in Amsterdam last month, “It’s a very sad decision to have to move the EMA from London, it destroys a lot of the hard work that was put into it,” as it “has consequences for the performance of the EU regulatory system,” before going on to highlight that this is an area where Europe is at its best.
+Thomas Lönngren, former executive director of the EMA (2001-2010), commented last year: “It’s a very sad decision to have to move the EMA from London, it destroys a lot of the hard work that was put into it,” as it “has consequences for the performance of the EU regulatory system.”

-Many of the experts that populate the EMA’s expert committees, for example the CHMP (Committee for Medicinal Products for Human Use), will leave the EMA before it relocates to Amsterdam, leading to a loss of expertise in the EMA that will require time and financial efforts to compensate.
-With British citizens estimated to make up 20-30 % of the EMA’s 900-strong workforce, this loss of expertise is expected to be significant.
-Many professionals involved in the industry don’t want to see political borders in the work that they are doing and are in favor of the UK continuing its involvement in the EMA to some extent, but right now the jury is out on whether or not the EU will allow that.
+Many of the experts that populate the EMA’s expert committees, for example the CHMP (Committee for Medicinal Products for Human Use), have left the EMA already.
+While the EMA has worked hard to retain its staff during the transition, it still estimates it will lose 25% of its 900-strong team when the final elements of the move are complete.
+Many professionals involved in the industry don’t want to see political borders in the work that they are doing and are in favor of the UK continuing its involvement in the EMA to some extent.
+However, the degree to which this will continue remains to be seen.

-Although it’s not clear how the UK’s final exit deal will look with just under a year left for negotiation, trade barriers and travel restrictions imposed by Brexit are somewhat expected to limit the movement of people and materials between the UK and Europe, making it more challenging and time-consuming to conduct research and clinical trials.
-Indeed, at an industry stakeholder meeting about Brexit last October, UK-based industry staff noted manufacturing supply issues among their primary concerns during the Brexit transition.
+It’s still not clear how the UK’s final exit deal will look with just weeks left for negotiation.
+But trade barriers and travel restrictions imposed by Brexit are expected to limit the movement of people and materials between the UK and Europe to some degree, making it more challenging and time-consuming to conduct research and clinical trials.
+Indeed, at an industry stakeholder meeting about Brexit in October 2017, UK-based industry staff noted manufacturing supply issues among their primary concerns during the Brexit transition.

 It may also take longer for new medicines to arrive in the UK if it is determined that a separate approval process is required after Brexit.
 Since the UK alone is a relatively small market, it is conceivable that drug developers would prioritize getting marketing approval in the US and Europe before aiming for the UK.
 Indeed, according to Angela McFarlane (IQVIA) at the BIO-Europe meeting last month, “44% of people thought the UK is less attractive for drug launches after the Brexit, 6% think it’s favorable.”

 UK-based biotechs have a good reason to be worried about securing EU investments once Brexit comes into force.
-Speaking at the recent BIO-Europe meeting, Naveed Siddiqi, partner at VC Edmond de Rothschild, states that “The European Investment Fund (EIF) will not invest in British funds anymore and our British investments will be considered outside of the EU alongside the US, which is only 30% of our investments.”
+Speaking at the 2018 BIO-Europe Spring meeting, Naveed Siddiqi, partner at VC Edmond de Rothschild, stated that “the European Investment Fund will not invest in British funds anymore and our British investments will be considered outside of the EU alongside the US, which is only 30% of our investments.”
 This means that in the future the UK will have to compete with US-based companies, which generally have much more funding and resources than their European counterparts.

-It is not only the EIF that will cut funding to UK biotech.
+It is not only the European Investment Fund that will cut funding to UK biotech.
 All EU funding for both academia and industry will be cut, including, for example, the Horizon2020 scheme, where it is required that there are at least three participants from three different EU member states.
-In appreciation of the impact of these cuts on the future of UK biotech, it is worth noting that the UK receives £850m in research funds from the EU each year.
+In appreciation of the impact of these cuts on the future of UK biotech, it is worth noting that the UK receives £850M in research funds from the EU each year.

 The funding issues outlined above are likely to have the most pronounced impact on early-stage UK startups, since they are often heavily reliant on EU funding to get off the ground.
 In fact, Brexit is already affecting research projects in the UK.
 Applications for EU funding applications are often evaluated on criteria such as impact, exchange of knowledge, exploitation of technology through collaboration, and potential to gain access to new markets.